BazookaDeploy/Docs/Walktrough.rst

-  will allow you to configure groups of users for easier handling of permissions **Application Groups** will allow you to create application groups to group your applications
+  will allow you to configure groups of users for easier handling of permissions **Application Groups** will allow you to create application groups to group your applications **Task templates** will allow you to create, configure and modify task templates, a skeleton of a task where you can specify parameters to fill when used

 .. image:: _static/images/configTour.png